 Along with regular Mass attendance, the best preliminary preparation for First Penance and Holy Communion is to participate in the Catechesis of the Good Shepherd, which is for 4 and 5 year old children each Sunday.

 Formal classes begin in First Grade religious education.
-Simply contact the RE office at 856-767-3414 to enroll your child.
+Simply contact the Religious Education office at 856-767-0719 to enroll your child.

 HOW DO I RECEIVE FIRST HOLY COMMUNION AS AN ADULT?

 Teens and adults prepare for First Holy Communion and Confession through the RCIA process.
 RCIA stands for Rites of Christian Initiation for Adults.
 Contact the parish office at 856-767-0719 for further information and to meet the parish RCIA Team.